Matthew-Hiebing/Math-Practice-101-React/README.md

-# Getting Started with Create React App
+# Python Math Game Using React

 Thie project was created to handle the front-end of the Python Math Game website, [here](https://math-game-practice.herokuapp.com/).